-Day 1: Meet potential business partners in Belarus
+Doing business in Belarus

-Belarus is a European country located in the heart of Europe at the crossroads of trade routes from the West to the East, covering a total of 207,600 sq. km.
-It borders on Baltic States to the north, Ukraine – to the south, Russia – to the east and Poland – to the west.
-Minsk – the capital of the country is located on the same latitude as well-known cities like Hamburg and Dublin and is only two time zones ahead of London.
-The living, dwelling costs, the costs of education and various cultural events are lower than in the majority of Western and Eastern European countries.
-The advantageous economic and geographical location, developed transportation, logistics and manufacturing system of the country is accompanied by its membership in Eurasian Economic Union of Belarus, Russia, Armenia, Kazakhstan and Kyrgyzstan (EEU), that creates unique opportunities for the companies willing to develop business relationships in the Eurasian region.
+Belarus is located in the heart of Europe, along the trade routes from the West to the East, and covers a total of 207,600 sq. km.
+It borders Lithuania and Latvia to the north, Ukraine to the south, Russia to the east, and Poland to the west.
+Minsk, the capital, is located on the same latitude as cities like Hamburg and Dublin and is only two time zones ahead of London.
+The costs of living, education, and various cultural events are lower than in the majority of European countries.
+The current population is 9.51 mn.